mucommander/mucommander/package/readme.txt

 New features:
 - Added new looks and feels: FlatLaf Light, FlatLaf IntelliJ, FlatLaf Dark, FlatLaf Darcula, VAqua
 - Added an option to overwrite files only if size differs
-- Display Desktop folder in drive menu (just under home folder)
+- Added the 'Desktop' folder to the drive menu

 Improvements:
-- Added a keyboard shortcut (ALT+DELETE) to Open Trash
+- Added a keyboard shortcut (ALT+DELETE) to Open Trash action
 - Added a keyboard shortcut (CTRL+SPACE) to file contextual menu
-- Contextual menu is shown for file search results
+- Contextual menu is available for file search results
 - Local file search results can now be revealed in the native Desktop's file manager
 - Added back the 'Go to forums' action that now points to the GitHub discussions page
 - Speed up collecting file-system roots when Windows network shares disconnect
-- Added an option to use system icons (if available) for Folders in Drive button
+- Added an option to use system file icons only for folders
-- Sort criterion/column and sort order are presented on files tables when using a non-native look and feel on macOS
+- Sort criterion/column and sort order are presented on file tables when using a non-native look and feel on macOS
-- Added the 'Paste file(s)' action, when enabled, to the context menu of file tables.
+- Added the 'Paste file(s)' action, when enabled, to the context menu of file tables
-- Changed the rendering of the text field which is used when renaming a file/folder.
+- Changed the rendering of the text field which is used when renaming a file/folder through the file table
-- When searching a file that contains specified text, that text would be used by following 'Find next/previous' action within a text viewer/editor.
+- When searching a file that contains specified text, that text would be used by following 'Find next/previous' action within a text viewer/editor
-- The tab headers within the Preferences dialog are placed at the left side (instead of top) of the dialog on Windows and Linux.
+- The tab headers within the Preferences dialog are placed at the left side (instead of top) of the dialog on Windows and Linux
-- File search results can be deleted (or moved to trash when applicable).
+- File search results can be deleted (or moved to trash when applicable)
-- Do not round sizes of non-empty files that are smaller than 1 KB to 1 KB when 'Round displayed files sizes' is set.
+- The size of non-empty files that are smaller than 1 KB is no longer rounded to 1 KB when 'Round displayed file sizes' is set

 Localization:
 - Korean translation updated.